SargisCH/task-dashboard/README.md

 # 1. Install the project and build packages in libs folder
 npm install

-# 2. Dev: Run frontend with hot reload
-npm run web:dev

-# 3. Dev: Run backend with hot reload
+# 2. Dev: Run backend with hot reload
+# You need mysql server running on the same port as specified in the .env file,
+# if not run the project with docker which will run mysql instance in the container
 # Note that you need to create the .env file in the project root directory beforehand
 # You can copy the .env.example file and rename it to .env
+# cp .env.example .env
 # Then you can configure database access and other server settings
-npm run server:dev
+npm run server:dev (skip if you are running with docker)

+# 3. Dev: Run frontend with hot reload
+npm run web:dev

 # 4. Or run backend and frontend with hot reload parallel
-npm run apps:dev
+npm run apps:dev (mysql local connection is required)

 # 5. Seed the users into database
 npm run server:seed